luispuerto/luispuerto-net/_posts/2018-03-19-how-i-updated-the-r-formula-in-homebrew.md

 In this case, the URL and the sha256 was provided by Peter Dalgaard in the [R 3.4.4 announcement](https://stat.ethz.ch/pipermail/r-announce/2018/000626.html).
 However, you have to take into account that [https urls are preferred](https://docs.brew.sh/Formula-Cookbook), so I had to [recommit](https://github.com/Homebrew/homebrew-core/pull/25321/commits/3c5e5438e79ccd655b0c5ee1bb4adbae1ddd6702) to follow that guidelines.

-If you don&#8217;t have the sha256, you can calculate it yourself downloading the file and then running the following command that for me was as follows:
+If you don't have the sha256, you can calculate it yourself downloading the file and then running the following command that for me was as follows:

 <pre class="lang:sh decode:true">$ openssl sha -sha256 ~/Downloads/R-3.4.4.tar.gz</pre>

 When you have those two parameters, you are ready to run the command.
-What the command does is basically create a fork of Homebrew in your account of Github, and then create a branch where it&#8217;s going to upload the modified formula.
+What the command does is basically create a fork of Homebrew in your account of Github, and then create a branch where it's going to upload the modified formula.
 Then, it just makes a pull request to <span class="author"><a class="url fn" href="https://github.com/Homebrew" rel="author">Homebrew</a></span><span class="path-divider">/</span><a href="https://github.com/Homebrew/homebrew-core" data-pjax="#js-repo-pjax-container">homebrew-core</a>.
-If everything is ok, they&#8217;ll accept your changes and the new formula will be accessible to everyone after they run `$ brew update`.
+If everything is ok, they'll accept your changes and the new formula will be accessible to everyone after they run `$ brew update`.
 On the other hand, if you have to make modifications in the formula you are submitting in your pull request –as I needed to make– you just do them using [Git](https://git-scm.com/book/en/v2/Git-Branching-Branch-Management).

 <pre class="lang:sh decode:true ">$ cd /usr/local/Homebrew/Library/Taps/homebrew/homebrew-core # go to your local repo for Homebrew
 $ git branch # here you select the branch with the name of the update you are creating